If you’re sick of dealing with digestive issues and haven’t looked in to the amino acid taurine, I’m here to wake you

 Pottenger’s Cats is an excellent example of what taurine deficiency can do to an animal.
 It’s also a prime example of how a simple dietary change can cause enormous problems.
 If you aren’t familiar with Pottenger’s cats, check it out.

-Cats need taurine in their diet because they synthesize it poorly.
+Cats need it in their diet because they synthesize it poorly.
 In Pottenger’s experiments feeding cats different diets, feeding cats cooked meat caused major issues in nearly every system in their body.
 It also caused major developmental problems in future generations.
 Cats fed the exact same diet with raw meat instead of cooked flourished, as did their successive generations.
 The problem is in the physical characteristics of taurine.

 Cooking doesn’t damage taurine.
-But taurine isn’t bound to other proteins in cells, it floats around in cellular fluids.
+But since it’s not bound to other proteins in cells, it floats around in cellular fluids.
 So if I cut in to a raw steak I’ll break some cells open which will cause a small amount of taurine to leak out.
 If I grind it in to ground beef, I’ll lose much more.
 If I cook it, any fluid lost will also contain taurine.
 Those juices you toss…Bye bye taurine.
 Overcooking the steak till it’s like shoe leather…Bye bye taurine.

 So a quick rundown…Animals that eat meat need taurine.
 Animals that eat raw meat get enough, animals that eat cooked meat may not.
-Well, at least animals that have poor synthesis of taurine.
+Well, at least animals that have poor synthesis of it.
 Like cats.

 But where do we lie?
 Truth is, we have no idea.
 Given the relationship between taurine and the amount of meat in an animals diet, there’s something there.
-I think it’s safe to say that taurine conjugated bile acids have a significant impact on the GI environment.
+I think it’s safe to say that tauro-conjugated bile acids have a significant impact on the GI environment.

 While bile acids are conjugated in your liver and stored in the gallbladder, once they hit your intestine they’re free game.
 Bacteria located throughout your digestive tract deconjugate bile acids as they pass by.
 This leaves potentially damaging bile acids in your gut, it also leaves a lot of free taurine.